dqops/dqo/docs/examples/data-reasonability/text-not-exceeding-a-maximum-length.md

 In this example, we have demonstrated how to use DQOps to verify the reasonability of data in a column.
-By using the [text_max_length](../../checks/column/text/text-max-length.md) column check, we can monitor that the maximal length of the string in a column does not exceed the set length.
+By using the [text_max_length](../../checks/column/text/text-max-length.md) column check, we can monitor that the length of the text in a column does not exceed the maximum length.
 If it does, you will get a warning, error or fatal result.

 ## Next steps